Reference

 --wing <NAME> | string | none |

-gbrain query "who is interested in offline-first knowledge systems?"Ingest — import, export, embed
+quaid query "who is interested in offline-first knowledge systems?"Ingest — files, export, embed

-Section titled “Ingest — import, export, embed”ingest <PATH>
+Section titled “Ingest — files, export, embed”ingest <PATH>

 Section titled “ingest <PATH>”Single-file ingestion with SHA-256 idempotency.
 Re-running on the same file is a no-op unless --force is set.